 End the day by eating fresh fish in one of the harbor restaurants and maybe even stay the night in one of the charming hotels or guesthouses.

-You can get to Hiddensee by ferry, either from Stralsund, which will take 2-3 hours or from Schaprode located on the island of Rügen, that offers up to 16 ferry rides a day and only takes about 30 minutes.
+You can get to Hiddensee by ferry, either from Stralsund, which will take 2-3 hours, or from Schaprode located on the island of Rügen, which offers up to 16 ferry rides a day and only takes about 30 minutes.
 Prices for a roundtrip ticket are around 20€.

-This coastal region is a 45km (28mi) long peninsula located west of Stralsund.
-It is part of the Western Pomerania Lagoon Area National Park (german: “Nationalpark Vorpommersche Boddenlandschaft“), which means that it borders on the Baltic Sea and very shallow lagoons that separate the peninsula from the mainland.
-From the five little villages on the island, Ahrenshoop stands out through its thatched houses, dunes and beautiful big beaches.
-When I went with my friends, for a quick getaway from university obligations, we just hiked the cliffs and ended the day with a picknick on the beach.
+This coastal region is a 45km (28 mi) long peninsula located west of Stralsund.
+It is part of the Western Pomerania Lagoon Area National Park (German: “Nationalpark Vorpommersche Boddenlandschaft“), which means that it borders the Baltic Sea and very shallow lagoons that separate the peninsula from the mainland.
+From the five little villages on the island, Ahrenshoop stands out through its thatched houses, dunes, and beautiful big beaches.
+When I went with my friends, for a quick getaway from university obligations, we just hiked the cliffs and ended the day with a picnic on the beach.
 To this day, this is one of my favorite memories from studying up north.

 I would recommend walking through the old town and stopping for a piece of cake at one of the small picturesque cafés.
-Afterwards, head over to Warnemünde for a stroll along the beach and some ice-cream and watch the (mostly) Scandinavian ferries and sometimes even cruise ships leave or arrive at the harbor.
-If you have more than one day to spare and it happens to be strawberry season, go to one of the strawberry fields and pick a basket of the fresh goodies.
+Afterward, head over to Warnemünde for a stroll along the beach and some ice cream and watch the (mostly) Scandinavian ferries and sometimes even cruise ships leave or arrive at the harbor.
+If you have more than one day to spare and it happens to be a strawberry season, go to one of the strawberry fields and pick a basket of fresh goodies.
 You only pay what you take so I recommend what we did: Stuff your faces!

 How to get there

-If you are coming from outside of Germany, it is easiest flying into Hamburg or Berlin and taking the train or a rental car from there.
-There are non-stop train connections with Deutsche Bahn to Stralsund and Rostock from both cities but I would recommend getting a rental car, because it will make it a lot easier to explore the places listed above.
-Hiddensee is a car-free-zone, but the car can be left at the harbor in either Stralsund or Schaprode.
+If you are coming from outside of Germany, it is easiest to fly into Hamburg or Berlin and take the train or a rental car from there.
+There are non-stop train connections with Deutsche Bahn to Stralsund and Rostock from both cities but I would recommend getting a rental car because it will make it a lot easier to explore the places listed above.
+Hiddensee is a car-free zone, but the car can be left at the harbor in either Stralsund or Schaprode.